 Assistive Listening Devices (ALD)

 Assistive Listening Devices amplify and clarify sound by cutting down or eliminating ambient noise.
-Anyone with or without a hearing aid may use the device in all of the museum's theaters (Tuttleman IMAX, Fels Planetarium, Stearns Auditorium and Musser Demonstration Theater).
+Anyone with or without a hearing aid may use the device in all of the museum's theaters (Tuttleman IMAX®, Fels Planetarium, Franklin Theater, and Demonstration Theater.)
 Head sets are distributed free of charge on a first-come first-served basis from the Atrium Information desk.

-Visitors must leave one form of identification (i.e.-a valid drivers license, TFI membership card or any other ID showing their name) in order to rent a device.
+Visitors must leave one form of identification (i.e.-a valid drivers license, TFI membership card or any other ID showing their name) in order to borrow a device.

 Wheelchairs are available upon request at the Atrium Information desk or at the 20th Street Business desk.

-All visitors borrowing a wheelchair will be asked to sign a proper usage agreement provided by the Visitor Service staff.
+All visitors borrowing a wheelchair will be asked to sign a proper usage agreement provided by the Guest Services staff.

 It is strongly recommended that patrons who do not normally use a wheelchair bring a friend or companion along to assist in maneuvering the wheelchair around The Franklin Institute and into their seats.